Mkohm/detekt-hint/README.md

 ![lcom](images/comment_ocp2.png)

 ## Using detekt-hint
-If you just want to analyze some code without bothering with the Danger integration head to the [command line section](#With-the-command-line).
-If you want to start writing some Kotlin in a new repository with most of the setup done - head to [this sample repository](https://github.com/Mkohm/detekt-hint-sample).
+If you just want to analyze some code without bothering with the Danger integration (which really defeats the purpose of the tool) head to the [command line section](#With-the-command-line).

 ### With Github Actions
 1. Configure a detekt-hint.yml to include detekt-hint rules and put it in a folder called "config" in your root project folder.
 Look [here](https://github.com/Mkohm/detekt-hint-sample/blob/master/config/detekt-hint-config.yml) for a sample configuration file.
 Make sure you enter your unique package name in the configuration for the UseCompositionInsteadOfInheritance rule.